Kireedam (2007 film): Plot

 Chellapandi, an associate of Varadan's rival group, collaborates with Sakthi's brother-in-law, exploiting Sakthi's popularity for personal financial gain.
 Sakthi confronts and beats Chellapandi and his brother-in-law for misusing his name.
 Sakthi's brother-in-law feigns innocence, deceiving the family and shifting the blame to Sakthi.
-Trusting his brother-in-law, Rajarajan, who is already concerned about Sakthi's perceived descent into criminality, he expels Sakthi from their home.
-Divya's parents plan to cancel her marriage with Sakthi and arrange a new groom for her.
-Meanwhile, Varadan's men, Maasilamani and Jayakumar are released on bail and immediately seek revenge against Sakthi, attacking him in a crowded road.
-Sakthi flees them but they chase him causing public disturbance.
+Trusting Sakthi's brother-in-law, Rajarajan, who is already concerned about Sakthi's perceived descent into criminality, expels Sakthi from their home.
+Divya's parents plan to cancel her marriage to Sakthi and arrange a new groom for her.
+Meanwhile, Varadan's men, Maasilamani and Jayakumar, are released on bail and immediately seek revenge against Sakthi, attacking him on a busy road.
+Sakthi flees, but they chase him, causing public disturbance.
 Forced to retaliate, Sakthi assaults Maasilamani and Jayakumar.
-Rajarajan, initially elated by Sakthi's success in the SI exam, after learning about Sakthi's brawl with Varadan's men reprimands and beats Sakthi at the police station.
+Rajarajan, initially elated by Sakthi's success in the SI exam, after learning about Sakthi's brawl with Varadan's men, reprimands and beats Sakthi at the police station.
 Rajarajan assures Divya's father that Sakthi will not interfere with their marriage plans, prompting Sakthi to sacrifice his love.
 With Varadan's bail impending, the inspector advises Sakthi to leave town, citing safety concerns.

 Sakthi returns to Trichy, where Divya confesses her enduring love for him.
-She also informs him that she has not cancelled her plan to marry Sakthi.
+She also tells him that she has not cancelled her plan to marry Sakthi.
 Varadan, seeking to lure Sakthi back to Kodiyakkarai, attacks Sakthi's family.
 Alerted by a sub-inspector, Sakthi rushes back to Kodiyakkarai, determined to settle the score with Varadan once and for all.
 Intentionally allowing Varadan to beat him, Sakthi hopes that Varadan will spare his family if he is killed.
 However, Sakthi regains the upper hand, subduing Varadan.
+Sakthi kills Varadan in front of Rajarajan and the police.
+Rajarajan asks him to surrender; a devastated Sakthi wails, and Rajarajan is emotional, while the police force arrest Sakthi.
+As Sakthi is jailed, Rajarajan is told that Sakthi is disqualified from joining the police force, citing him as a "criminal".

-Sakthi kills Varadan in front of Rajarajan and the police, ensuring his family's safety.
+Alternative ending: As Sakthi kills Varadan to ensure his family's safety, Rajarajan asks him to surrender, and the devastated Sakthi wails, surrenders, and is arrested.
 Despite this, the court acquits Sakthi, recognizing Varadan as a social menace and considering Sakthi's future.
 Ultimately, Rajarajan's dream is fulfilled as Sakthi becomes a sub-inspector.